There are endless ways to make money online.

 However, they have gone through a lot of transitions over the years to get to where they are now.
 And I'm not gonna get into that.

-I just want to let you know what is possible.
+I just want you to know what is possible.

 36. Become a Professional Video Editor

 What if you enjoy editing videos but not running the video production business?

 The good news is that you can become a video editor and sell your services on the internet.

 Like any other service, you can sell your gigs on freelance websites.
 But I always think that selling through your website and building your brand is the way to go.

 But instead of marketing physical products to consumers, you’re selling services to businesses, as a middleman.

 If you like the business model of dropshipping but don’t want to handle shipping, deliveries, and deal with customer service, drop servicing may be a good option.

 38. Business Naming & Logo Contest